Technology

 Completing the national roll-out will be an enormous logistical and technical challenge for the energy industry, involving visits to around 30m homes and small businesses and installing about 53m new meters.

-By March 2017, energy suppliers had installed around 5.2 million smart meters in homes in Britain.
+By September 2017, energy suppliers had installed more than eight million smart meters in homes in Britain.

 What happens during the smart meter roll out?